 - 6.1.4 The Course Director and Medical Director must have been approved by RCUK and must be present throughout the course. - 6.1.5 In exceptional circumstances, course centres may apply for a remote Medical Director.
 This is a last resort after all options have been considered.
 Prior approval for a remote Medical Director must be sought from an RCUK Clinical Lead. - 6.1.6 The Course/Medical Director must ensure that records are kept during the course and are responsible for completing the Course Director's report at the end of the course. - 6.1.7 The Course/Medical Director must ensure that the faculty are familiar with the current course regulations and course materials which will be available on the LMS. - 6.1.8 Any incident or concerns should be dealt with locally and documented fully in the Course Director's report.
 Further guidance and support is available from RCUK. - 6.1.9 The Medical Director has specific additional responsibilities as outlined in "Guidance for managing a candidate whose performance raises serious concerns for patient safety" (available on the LMS) during RCUK courses. - 6.1.10 Applications to become an approved Course Director or Medical Director must be made on the Course Director Application form available on the LMS. - 6.1.11 The Course Director must be supernumerary; however, they may deliver lectures. - 6.1.12 The course centre must ensure that all faculty are enrolled on the course before the course commencement date.
-Any faculty who do not attend or withdraw from the course must be unenrolled. - 6.1.13 ALS Recertification course only: No Medical Director is required for the ALS Recertification course.
+Any faculty who do not attend or withdraw from the course must be unenrolled. - 6.1.13 Course centres must not accept any faculty member to teach on a course unless they can be enrolled as such on the LMS (this includes ICs progressing to full instructor).
+Centres should contact the RCUK Course Coordinator for further guidance if needed. - 6.1.14 ALS Recertification course only: No Medical Director is required for the ALS Recertification course.
 The course must be led by an approved Course Director who is supported by at least one other medical instructor.